zulfadz/the-plain/_posts/2022-11-01-antichain-pn.md

 title: "Forming an uncountable antichain from P(N)"
 comments: true
 description: "math"
-keywords: "topology"
+keywords: "analysis"
 ---

-For some reason, I had problem retaining the concept of antichain, so I'm writing this proof out to reinforce my understanding.
+For some reason, I have problem retaining the concept of antichain, so I'm writing this proof out to reinforce my understanding.

 > Consider the power set of natural numbers, $$P(\mathbb N)$$.
 A subset $$A$$ of $$P(\mathbb N)$$ is defined as antichain if no element in $$A$$ is a subset of another element in $$A$$.
 Show that there exists an antichain that is uncountable.